2021 İstanbul Cup

-The 2021 İstanbul Cup (also known as the TEB BNP Paribas Tennis Championship İstanbul for sponsorship reasons) is a tennis tournament played on outdoor clay courts.
+The 2021 İstanbul Cup (also known as the TEB BNP Paribas Tennis Championship İstanbul for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
 It is the 14th edition of the İstanbul Cup, and part of the WTA International tournaments of the 2021 WTA Tour.
 It took place in Istanbul, Turkey, from 19 through 25 April 2021.
+Unseeded Sorana Cîrstea won the singles title.